 Black Rhinoceros for Kids – Endangered Species

-Status: The Black Rhino is an endangered species.
-They have been hunted relentlessly for their valuable horns.
+Status: The black rhino is an endangered species.
+It has been hunted relentlessly for its valuable horns.
 Rhino horns are harvested by poachers who sell them for high prices to middle-eastern nations such as Yemen.
 They are then used to make dagger handles, which are signs of great wealth in such nations.
 In other nations, rhino horns are used as medicine to cure a range of different diseases and ailments.
 In an attempt to prevent poaching, some nations have tried programs in which they saw off rhino horns without actually hurting the animal.
 Unfortunately, even these rhinos have been killed by poachers.